WhoTargetsMe/ad-transparency-standards/implement.md

 # The Political Advertising Transparency Data Disclosure Schema

 By implementing a schema, or standard, for how political advertising data is presented, ad platforms can increase comprehension, trust, interoperability, quality of analysis and more.
-It also reduces the costs of implementation.
+It also reduces the costs of implementation for platforms and new market entrants who are expected to meet the standard.

 ## Caveat